dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/upgrade.md

    Dynamsoft.BarcodeReader -> Dynamsoft.DBR.BarcodeReader
 ```

 If you are using the library as an ES/CMD module, you don’t need to change your code.
-Otherwise, you can either make a global change from `Dynamsoft` to `Dynamosft.DBR` or use the following line to quickly make the namespace change
+Otherwise, you can either make a global change from `Dynamsoft` to `Dynamsoft.DBR` or use the following line to quickly make the namespace change.

 ```js
    Dynamsoft = Dynamsoft.DBR; //This line should be called before you call any other methods/properties of the library.